Which Degree Course Should I Choose For A Career As A Data Analyst?

 For junior roles, it’s harder to prove you have the necessary chops when you don’t have the history to base your interview answers on.
 That applies just as much to those who have a more “relevant” degree or Masters in Data Science or Analytics.

 Even the general requirement of having to possess a Bachelor’s degree really frustrates me about traditional recruiting.
 I know many candidates with good business experience who would fall at the first hurdle in the majority of recruitment openings.
-Self-starters with years of client management skills but no university degree.
-Which one should we put more value on?
-It’s a no-brainer.
+They’re self-starters with years of client management skills but no university degree.

 Taking their time to study for a degree would take their focus away from becoming better analysts on the job.
 And all that just to fulfil some box-ticking exercise to eliminate a misguided barrier to entry.
 What a monumental waste of potential talent.